opendocsg/slw-judgments-backfill/2017_SGHC_2/report.md

 75     The offences which were taken into consideration included one charge of statutory rape and ten charges of aggravated sexual penetration.

-76     In that case, the defence had relied on _AQW v Public Prosecutor_ [2015] 4 SLR 150 (“ _AQW_ ”).
+76     In that case, the defence had relied on _AQW v Public Prosecutor_ <span class="citation">[2015] 4 SLR 150</span> (“ _AQW_ ”).
 There, the accused had committed various sexual acts against one victim.
 One of the acts he performed was fellatio on the victim who was 15 years of age.
 This was an offence under s 376A(1) ( _c_ ) of the Penal Code.
 A district court had sentenced the accused to 15 months’ imprisonment for that offence.

 77     On appeal by the accused, Sundaresh Menon CJ suggested (at [41]) that a sentence of